 Inorganic Chemistry and Groundwater

-The aim of this Semester 1 10 credit module is to help students to develop a quantitative understanding of aqueous inorganic chemistry, and to interpret groundwater chemistry data sets in the context of water-rock interactions to solve problems of regional flow, pollution and well design.
+Inorganic Chemistry and Groundwater: In this part of the module you will develop a quantitative understanding of aqueous inorganic chemistry.
+You will also interpret groundwater chemistry data sets in the context of water-rock interactions to solve problems of regional flow, pollution and well design.

-Ability to use environmental datasets to develop conceptual models and then test them out quantitatively using both scoping calculations and more rigorous computer package calculations.
+- Use well water sample chemical datasets to develop conceptual models on groundwater chemistry and flow, and then test them out quantitatively using both scoping calculations and more rigorous computer package calculations.

 - Design the construction and maintenance of boreholes in a range of geological and hydrogeological settings.